Summary of Battle Of Hastings

 - Outcome: Decisive Norman victory; Harold Godwinson was killed, leading to William taking the English throne.

-Who's Who in Summary of Battle Of Hastings
+Famous Figures in the Battle Of Hastings

 -